 With the economy in its current state of disarray, more people are turning to gold to help stabilize their investment portfolios.
 Unfortunately, this means that the pickings are ripe for scam artists interested in stealing your hard-earned wealth, but you can arm yourself against these predators with careful research and assistance from experts in the precious metals market.
-Before you buy gold online, consider the following tips to help you avoid getting scammed.
+Before you buy gold bars and coins online, consider the following tips to help you avoid getting scammed.

 1: Understand Your Investment